paradimdata/documentation/_build/html/_sources/README.md

 # PARADIM Documentation

 This public repository contains a [JupyterBook](https://jupyterbook.org/) for the PARADIM Data Management platform.
 It is automatically built into a Docker image using a GitHub Actions workflow.
-The image is pushed to a public DockerHub repository, deployed onto the PARADIM cluster with Keel.sh, and made available at https://docs.paradim.org.
+The image is pushed to a public DockerHub repository and deployed under the PARADIM portal stack as https://docs.htmdec.org.

 New commits made to the main branch will regenerate the live documentation.

 To create a new compatible conda environment:
 ```